dhiru99k/srapping-url/README.md

 # Getting Started
 ## Prerequisites
 Python 3.x

 Selenium: Install using pip install selenium

-BeautifulSoup: Install using pip install beautifulsoup4 Chrome WebDriver: Make sure you have the Chrome WebDriver installed and its path added to your system's PATH variable.
-You can download it from the official website.
+BeautifulSoup: Install using pip install beautifulsoup4

+Chrome WebDriver: Make sure you have the Chrome WebDriver installed and its path added to your system's PATH variable.